p-dahlback/roll20-ffxiv-ttrpg/README.md

 }}
 ```

-### Add EndOfStep to turn order
+### Add FFXIVTurnOrder steps to turn order

-Adds the custom turn orders used by the EndOfStep API, with initiative values that should sort them correctly given 4 adventurers.
+Adds the custom turn orders used by the FFXIVTurnOrder API, with initiative values that should sort them correctly given 4 adventurers.

 Using `AddCustomTurn`: